 Douglas Williams 1972-2003

 The Pendyrus Choir also runs a “400 Club”, which is an important source of regular income.
 It comprises of members and friends of the choir, and their support is very welcome and much appreciated.

 If anyone is interested in joining, for a contribution of £1 per month, you will have a chance of winning £500 in the Xmas and Summer draws and numerous other prizes from £50 down to £6 in each of our monthly draws.

-Please see any chorister or contact Phil Jones, Creighton Lewis, Howard Stevens, David Pryor or the Secretary for details, and to join the “Club”.
+Please see any Chorister, Committee man or contact Bill Richards, Peter J Murphy QC, or the Secretary, Graham Clarke for details, and to join the “Club”.